imdeepmind/NeuralPy/docs/DOCS.md

 ## Building a custom Loss Function
-Steps for making a custom Loss Function is also mosty similar to making a custom Layer.
+Steps for making a custom Loss Function is also mostly similar to making a custom Layer.
 So first we need to import a PyTorch loss function or use a custom PyTorch compatible loss function.

 Create a class with one public method `get_loss_function` and an `__init__` method.